Testicular Dysgenesis Syndrome

 • Venous Drainage:

-Blood is drained from the testes by the pampiniform plexus, a network of veins that helps regulate temperature and remove waste.
+Blood is drained from the testes by the pampiniform plexus, a network of that helps regulate temperature and remove waste.

 C. Nerve Supply